-Tax Free Income CEF Prices UP; Yields Remain High
+Tax Free Income CEF Prices Hold Up; Yields Remain High

 MCIM Portfolios At or Near All Time Highs

 When equity prices started to bubble, many investors sold their safer positions to jump into stocks at much too high prices --- were you with them?
 January was a warning shot accross the portfolio bow.

 No investor should be surprised by changes in market value on monthly account statements.
 Media noise throughout the month should prep you for what's going on, as prices change constantly.

 Don't Let The Bad Guys Fuel Your Greed --- Always Take Your Profits!

 The future is unpredictable, but understanding the past and how it impacts your portfolio, is essential to your long-run investment comfort --- and sanity.
 This Performance Expectation Analyzer has been developed for MCIM investors who want to understand their account statements better.

 No account statements present proper asset allocation information for accounts that include income CEFs --- they do not reflect the "purpose" of these securities.